 How to use this in practice dependends on your learning method.
 But to give you some guidance, here are the guidelines we use:

 Learning sessions of about 5 to 10 minutes per subject.
 No long lessons and no boring introductions.
 Tests and quizzes should be short and there should not be much time in between two tests.

 Adhere to this principle and you will be able to learn on your coffee break at work, on the bus to school or any other time when you just have 5 minutes.

 The barrier for getting started won’t be as high as for hour-long lessons.
 This way you will learn Excel faster, simply by learning more often.
 And you’ll have more fun in the process.

 More motivation and quicker learning are great.
-But there is still one thing missing: memorizing.
-Because although you may learn new things quickly, you won’t benefit if you forget about them equally quickly.
+But there is still one thing missing: remembering.
+Because although you may learn new things quickly, you won’t benefit if you forget about them quickly as well.
 So the final step should be to keep them memorized.
 And for that, there is the third principle.